 - Official email address

-- Authorized persons position (eg current director/officer or other person having knowledge
+- Authorizing person’s position (eg. current director/officer or other person having knowledge)

 Yes, to maintain compliance with the province of Ontario, you must file the Annual Return and if the annual return is not completed, the province can cancel the corporation for non-compliance.
 It is important to keep the records with the government up to date and accurate for a corporation.

-The Province of Ontario does not maintain a record of when a corporation has selected its fiscal year end so there isn’t any support available for notifying or reminding you when the return is due to be filed.
+The Province of Ontario does not maintain a record of when a corporation has selected its fiscal year end, so there isn’t any support available for notifying or reminding you when the return is due to be filed.

 If you choose to complete an Ontario Annual Return corporation online filing with us, we will maintain a date record of when the filing was completed and send yearly email notifications to remind you of the next annual return filing requirement.

 Prior to 2021, along with the corporate tax return filing submitted to the Canada Revenue Agency, you would also update the corporate records to include any changes that had happened since the previous tax season.
-This kept the tax records up to date with the federal government however many corporations fell behind in maintaining the record keeping with the province as to any changes that occurred.
+This kept the tax records up to date with the federal government, however many corporations fell behind in maintaining their record keeping with the province as to any changes that occurred.